manjo-git/gpu-setup/README.md

 # Install drivers and cuda
 ```$ ./ubuntu-install-nvidia.sh ```
 This script will download the latest cuda repo and key published by Nvidia,
-set up the repository, and install the drivers, cuda libraries and tool.
+set up the repository, and install the drivers, cuda, cudann libraries and tools.
-After installation is complete and system reboot, run nvidia-smi command
+After the installation is complete, reboot the system, run nvidia-smi command
 to list the GPUs.

 ```